cryptobtcbuyer/docs-nibiru/docs/ecosystem/nibi-perps/index.md

 And **when liquidations don't occur on time**, positions can end up with bad debt, which is also **covered by the EF**.
 For market crashes and other high volatility events, Nibiru’s liquidation parameters have been based on a ladder based framework taking into account the idiosyncrasies of each asset on the platform.

 For example, if an asset has only a spot DEX and Nibiru as its liquidity venues, then such asset can be extremely volatile, warranting different liquidation parameters (such as lower max leverage).
 Whereas if the assets are BTC or ETH, which are traded on multiple venues CEX/DEX, then the parameters for liquidation are standardized to Perpetual/Drift protocol.

-### Safety Module

-The next backstop in the case of insolvency on perpetual positions is the Safety Fund.
-This is a module account in which users could elect to stake NIBI, risking dilutive events in order to backstop and govern the risk on Nibi-Perps.
-For certain drawdown ranges, NIBI from the Safety Fund could be slashed from stakers and auctioned off against other assets to lessen the severity of the event.
-Funds from the module can be if liquidations are not profitable enough or if Nibiru governance deems it necessary.

-Staking into the Safety Fund would create an opportunity for NIBI holders to earn additional yield relative to delegating/validating in Nibiru proof-of-stake.
-If drawdown ranges exceed values manageable by the Ecosystem Fund, the Safety Fund takes its place.

-Nibiru should never need the Safety Fund, but we include it as an extra precaution.

 ### Treasury